 Since different people will have slightly different tendon size and quality not everyone will use the same strategy to load into external and unload into internal rotation.
 Here we see two very different arm actions, first is the 6’5″ and 220 lbs Nate Jones with a very short and quick arm action.

-Next we have the long circular arm action of 6’6″ and 180 lbs Chris Sale.
+Next, we have the long circular arm action of 6’6″ and 180 lbs Chris Sale.

 Just to be clear I don’t know exactly what kind of tendons these guys have in terms of size and quality plus there are a lot of other factors that go into how they use their arm.
-But I wanted to use this example to draw a parallel to what we learnt in a previous post about how tendons played a huge role in determining the biomechanics to two different elite high jumpers.
+But I wanted to use this example to draw a parallel to what we learned in a previous post about how tendons played a huge role in determining the biomechanics to two different elite high jumpers.

 This first clip shows how Stefan Holm uses his short and extremely stiff tendon to get himself off the ground fast!!!
 This is similar to how Nate Jones throws the ball.